- Absent landlord

 - Prescribed information

-This refers to specific information that the Housing Act 2004 Sections 213 (5) (6) and The Housing (Tenancy Deposits) (Prescribed Information) Order 2007 require to be provided to the tenant within 30 days of the deposit having been received.
+This is information that must be included on a form or notice to make it valid.
+The term is often used to refer to specific information required by the Housing Act 2004 Sections 213 (5) (6) and The Housing (Tenancy Deposits) (Prescribed Information) Order 2007 and which needs to be provided to the tenant by the landlord or agent within 30 days of a deposit having been received from the tenant.

 - Private rented sector